 Tyler Technologies (TYL) Receives a New Rating from a Top Analyst

-Needham analyst Scott Berg assigned a Buy rating to Tyler Technologies (TYL) today and set a price target of $480.00.
-The company’s shares closed last Thursday at $395.29.
+In a report released today, Scott Berg from Needham assigned a Buy rating to Tyler Technologies (TYL), with a price target of $480.00.
+The company’s shares closed last Monday at $407.55.

-Currently, the analyst consensus on Tyler Technologies is a Strong Buy with an average price target of $495.00.
+Tyler Technologies has an analyst consensus of Strong Buy, with a price target consensus of $495.00.

 See today’s analyst top recommended stocks >>